UHardware/3uTools-for-MacOS/README.md

   - Low free disk space message on every boot 3u
   - Before run 3uTools, you must set Product ID and Vendor ID for your iPhone\iPad\iPod.
 This only needs to be done once unless you plan to connect another device
   - Only one device supported.
 No multiple connect.

+**NOTE:**

+**The program is in a very early stage of development.
+The integration between MacOS and 3uTools is not perfect.
+I am working on reducing the size of the application and improving the launch time.**

 ## FAQ
 Q: Does it works on M1 Macs?